OGRECave/ogre-attic/PlugIns/PCZSceneManager/docs/readme.txt

 each zone connected and co-existing in the same location, but facing in opposite directions.

-While it is technically not required that a portal be associated with a scene node, it is STRONGLY recommended.
+It is REQUIRED that a portal be associated with a scene node.
 Use Portal::setNode() to associate the portal with a scene node.
 Once the portal is associated with a scene node, it will move with the scene node (including rotations or translations).
 Because of this, it is also highly recommended (although not required) that the node a portal is associated with be located at the center of the portal.

 NOTE: Scaling of a portal is not yet *tested*.
 Scaling a node should scale the portal (but don't cry to me if it doesn't work right yet...)
-Also, if you don't associate the portal with a scene node, you will NOT be able to move it short of redefining the cornerpoints manually (and who wants to do that?).

 Once all portals in the scene have been created, the user can either manually assign their zone targets (i.e. the zone which they connect to) or they can